Skip to main content

 Interfaces with other software items

-The API Interface interacts with the following software items and external systems:
+The API Gateway interacts with the following software items and external systems:

 • Control Plane: Receives delegated requests for diagnosis support, severity assessment, and device information via HTTP calls.
 The Control Plane orchestrates downstream processing through expert modules and report generation.